sql-machine-learning/elasticdl/elasticdl/doc/data_preparation_design.md

 The input of ElasticDL is in [RecordIO](https://github.com/ElasticDL/pyrecordio) format.
 This project is to create an easy-to-use system to convert raw training data to RecordIO format.

 ## Design
-The system is to use Spark to prepare the data parallelly either in a container (`local` mode) or in a Spark cluster (`cluster` mode).
+The system is to use Spark to prepare the data in parallel either in a container (`local` mode) or in a Spark cluster (`cluster` mode).
 We'll provide the user with a docker image `data_preparation_image`.
 And the user can use it like this:
 ```bash
 docker run data_preparation_image \
     <user_defined_model_file> \